danielharrell/does_music_move/does_music_move.md

 there is arguably nothing in our inhabitance of the world to prove it.
-And we lack this proof, so the argument goes, precisely because we inhabit the world rather than merely observe it.
+And we lack this proof, so the argument goes, precisely because we inhabit the world.
+If we had the proof, we would no longer inhabit the world, but merely observe it.

 To see why this argument is worth considering, consider, first, a striking fact about optical